Denver: Economy

 Denver's west-central geographic location in the Mountain Time Zone (UTC−7) also benefits the telecommunications industry by allowing communication with both North American coasts, South America, Europe, and Asia on the same business day.
 Denver's location on the 105th meridian at over 1 mi in elevation also enables it to be the largest city in the U.S. to offer a "one-bounce" real-time satellite uplink to six continents in the same business day.
 Qwest Communications now part of CenturyLink, Dish Network Corporation, Starz, DIRECTV, and Comcast are a few of the many telecommunications companies with operations in the Denver area.
 These and other high-tech companies had a boom in Denver in the mid to late 1990s.
 After a rise in unemployment in the Great Recession, Denver's unemployment rate recovered and had one of the lowest unemployment rates in the nation at 2.6% in November 2016.
-As of December 2016, the unemployment rate for the Denver-Aurora-Broomfield MSA is 2.6%.
+As of December 2016, the unemployment rate for the Denver–Aurora–Broomfield MSA is 2.6%.
 The Downtown region has seen increased real estate investment with the construction of several new skyscrapers from 2010 onward and major development around Denver Union Station.

 Denver has also enjoyed success as a pioneer in the fast-casual restaurant industry, with many popular national chain restaurants founded and based in Denver.
 Quiznos and Smashburger were founded and headquartered in Denver.
 Qdoba Mexican Grill, Noodles & Company, and Good Times Burgers & Frozen Custard originated in Denver, but have moved their headquarters to the suburbs of Wheat Ridge, Broomfield, and Golden, respectively.
 Chipotle Mexican Grill was founded in Denver, but moved its headquarters to Newport Beach, California in 2018.

 In 2015, Denver ranked No. 1 on Forbes' list of the Best Places for Business and Careers.

+In 2024, Denver based Ibotta's initial public offering (IPO) was the largest tech IPO in Colorado's history.

+Top employers

+As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are: